Sonnet 42 by William Shakespeare

 Structure of the Sonnet

 There is a specific structure of Shakespearean sonnets.
 Every poem is divided into three quatrains and a couplet.
-Quatrain is a stanza that consists of four lines and a couplet is a stanza with two lines only.
+Quatrain is a stanza that comprises four lines and a couplet is a stanza with two lines only.
 Sonnet 42 follows the same structure.
 The couplet concludes the poem.

 The rhyme scheme of the sonnet is abab cdcd efef gg.